Ramsey-like theorems for separable permutations: Separable permutations and

 Then, $G_{\ell_0} \cup \dots \cup G_{\ell_{k-1}}$ $f$-realizes the $k$-fractal of dimension $n$ and all its elements have limit $1-c$ in $X$, hence, $F$ is $(f, k)$-bad for color~$c$ in~$X$. \end{proof}

-The proof of \Cref{lem:DNC-avoid-infinite} is based on a case analysis: either the $\emptyset'$-escaping function~$g$ computes the halting set, in which case we use the existence of a $\Delta^0_2$ solution, or $g$ has infinitely many relatively small values, and can be considered as a partial computably bounded $\emptyset'$-escaping function.
-In our situation, the existence of a $\Delta^0_2$ solution is far from being immediate, so we first prove it in \Cref{prop:halting-computes-homogeneous}, before proving the bound by a $\emptyset'$-DNC function in \Cref{prop:2dnc-computes-homogeneous}.
+The proof of \Cref{lem:DNC-avoid-infinite} is based on a case analysis: either the $\emptyset'$-escaping function~$g$ computes $\emptyset''$, in which case we use the existence of a $\Delta^0_3$ solution, or $g$ has infinitely many relatively small values, and can be considered as a partial computably bounded $\emptyset'$-escaping function.